Sharing is caring!

 How To Respond If Your Dog Begins To Run Away?

-• Remain Composed
+- Remain Composed

-• Avoid Pursuing
+- Avoid Pursuing

 Refrain from pursuing your dog.
 They might run faster if they believe you want to play, which could backfire.
 Admit it: rushing after them will never catch you.
 The best action is to continue teaching your dog to return to you.

-• Present The Treats To Them
+- Present The Treats To Them

 Remove the treats from your pocket and show them to your dog.
 To grab their attention, rustle the treat bag.

-• Move Aside
+- Move Aside

 Remembering your dog, turn around and walk in the other direction.
 The application of reverse psychology is another method.

 Try turning your back on them and acting as though you’re leaving if they’re close.
-Dogs follow the leaders of their pack, thus they may follow you more closely if they believe you are going.
+Dogs follow the leaders of their pack; thus, they may follow you more closely if they believe you are going.
 You may even give the impression that you’re moving in the direction of something more thrilling to emphasize this point.
 They might get enthused and come running to greet you.

-• Obtain A Microchip for Them
+- Obtain A Microchip for Them

-Although the aforementioned advice is helpful if your dog escapes, you can also take preventative measures like making sure their microchip and tags are up to date.
+Although the advice above is helpful if your dog escapes, you can also take preventative measures like making sure their microchip and tags are up to date.
 The worst-case situation when a dog runs away is that they get lost, so you’ll need to be able to locate them effectively.

 Considerations For Walking Your Dog Off The Leash